githubteacher/gh-devs-part1-aug/README.md

 # gh-devs-part1-aug
 Class Repository for GH for Developers Part 1 - August 2015

+## To show branch name in command prompt

+Add the following to your .bashrc file:

 ```bash

 # add branch to bash prompt